ariary/console.sh/README.md

 chmod +x console.sh
 ```

-Then as you have tonlaunch the websocket server with certificates (otherwise browsers won't accept connection).
+Then as you have to launch the websocket server with certificates (otherwise browsers won't accept connection).
 Create cert and key in the same directory:
 ```shell
 mkcert -install
 mkcert -key-file key.pem -cert-file cert.pem localhost 127.0.0.1 ::1 # Many way to do it, openssl etc => key: key.pem and cert: cert.pem